 Monday 9 December

 I arrived in Madrid for the beginning of the second week of COP25.
-COP25 was previously slated to be held in Santiago, but was relocated to Madrid after political unrest in Chile.
-Chilean activists reminded attendees that climate change must be addressed with close attention to issues of social inequality, as the warming caused by a small and wealthy fraction of the global population impacts poor people most severely.
+COP25 was previously slated to be held in Santiago, but after political unrest in Chile was relocated to Madrid.
+Chilean activists reminded attendees that climate change is inseparable from issues of social inequality, as the warming caused by a small and wealthy fraction of the global population impacts poor people most severely.

 One of the main agenda items for COP25 is to negotiate a system of rules for greenhouse gas emissions trading among countries and the private sector, as defined by Article 6 of the Paris Agreement.
 Also at stake are compensation for loss and damage caused by climate change, and the time frame in which countries are to implement their commitments under the Paris Agreement.